mantil-io/example-signup/README.md

 ## About
+[Mantil](https://www.mantil.com) is a modern open-source framework for writing serverless apps in Go.
+It allows you to quickly create and deploy applications that use AWS Lambda over a command line interface.

-This example shows how to create a simple signup workflow using Mantil.
+This example shows how to create a simple sign-up workflow using Mantil.
 It consists of two steps:
 - **Registration** - the user registers using a valid email address and receives an activation code
 - **Activation** - the user uses the activation code to confirm the registration.
 In return, they receive a JWT token which they can then use to authenticate.